Foreign relations of Indonesia: IGGI and CGI

 After 1966, Indonesia welcomed and maintained close relations with the international donor community, particularly the United States, western Europe, Australia, and Japan, through the meetings of the Inter-Governmental Group on Indonesia (IGGI) and its successor, the Consultative Group on Indonesia (CGI), which coordinated substantial foreign economic assistance.
 Problems in Timor and Indonesia's reluctance to implement economic reform at times complicated Indonesia's relationship with donors.
 In 1992 the IGGI aid coordination group ceased to meet and the coordination activities were transferred to meetings arranged by the World Bank through the CGI.
 The CGI, in turn, ceased activities in 2007 when the Indonesian government suggested that an internationally organised aid coordination program was no longer needed.

 International disputes

-Indonesia has numerous outlying and remote islands, some of which are inhabited by numerous pirate groups that regularly attack ships in the Strait of Malacca in the north, and illegal fishing crews known for penetrating Australian and Filipino waters.
+Indonesia has a number of outlying and remote islands, some of which are inhabited by multiple pirate groups that regularly attack ships in the Strait of Malacca in the north, and illegal fishing crews known for penetrating Australian and Filipino waters.
 At the same time, Indonesian waters are the target of large-scale illegal fishing activities by foreign vessels.

 Indonesia has some present and historic territorial disputes with neighboring nations, such as: